-Make no mistakes.
+One of the most important tax tips for landlords that make no mistakes.
 The IRS can impose penalties if there are errors in your form.
 Before submitting your income tax return, be sure to double-check everything and ensure that the information is correct.
 Otherwise, the IRS may send you a notice for errors due to calculating mistakes.
 Carefully reviewing your income tax return can save you from getting in trouble with the IRS, or worse, getting audited.

 How should you file your taxes based on ownership?